Writing a letter to the editor

-Letters to the Editor (LTEs) are the most widely-read section of most newspapers.
+Letters to the editor are the most widely read section of most newspapers.
 Getting your opinion out there can help educate the public as well as influence Legislators.
-You can download the LTE Template below to get started and for training purposes.
+You can download our letter template to get started and for training purposes.

 Additional tips for getting your letter to the editor published:

 - Keep it focused on one main point.

 - 150 words or less (local newspaper often allow longer pieces – check the paper or website for unique guidelines.)

 - Be conscious of the language you use and how it inherently frames the debate – use words that reflect well on your issue rather than using the opposition's terminology.

 - Begin with something catchy: a strong opinion, a quote, etc.